KodeVana-Org/chat-backend/src/routes/api.md

 * get all incomming request
     --> api/v1/friend/all-req/{id of the guy which will fetch all request}

+* get all outging request (the users which i have send freinds request) --> api/v1/friend/all-req-ongoing/{userId}

 * accept friend request
     **here if userid the id will will accept the request will come from the params **and the requestid is the id of the friendrequest model will come from the body